 Small-scale manufacturing and small-batch production can bring innovation, creativity, and economic vitality to a long-neglected area like the Business Loop.
 We're expanding our view of what "retail" means and finding the hidden economy of diverse creators who may not have a place elsewhere.
 We're working to identify and support these up-and-coming makers with expert mentoring, funding, and marketing assistance--and are creating the space to help them grow into small manufacturers.

-The Loop Community Improvement District was one of six organizations in the nation to receive a federal grant designed to encourage local, small-scale manufacturing as a way to revitalize an underperforming area of the city and create new economic opportunities.
-Our goal is to identify local small-scale manufacturers and help them overcome obstacles to growing their business with shared spaces, pop-up markets, and promotional assistance.
-We're also focusing on inclusivity by creating pathways to include those left out of traditional funding processes, often women and minorities.
+In 2019 The Loop Community Improvement District was one of six organizations in the nation to receive a federal grant designed to encourage local, small-scale manufacturing as a way to revitalize an underperforming area of the city and create new economic opportunities.
+Our goal was to identify local small-scale manufacturers and help them overcome obstacles to growing their business with shared spaces, pop-up markets, and promotional assistance.
+We also focused on inclusivity by creating pathways to include those left out of traditional funding processes, often women and minorities.

-Most recently, we were named one of five Etsy Maker Cities and received a grant from Etsy and the Mastercard Center for Inclusive Growth.
-We teamed up with Jabberwocky Studios to create a one-stop shop of resources for makers including a shared branding program, a community-wide awareness campaign, and assistance locating manufacturing space along The Loop corridor.
+The following year we were named one of five Etsy Maker Cities and received a grant from Etsy and the Mastercard Center for Inclusive Growth.
+We teamed up with Jabberwocky Studios to create a one-stop shop of resources for makers including a shared branding program, a community-wide awareness campaign, a Maker Market, and assistance locating manufacturing space along The Loop corridor.